gtnix/quant_b3_backtest/README.md

 ## Introduction

 This repository implements a professional, rules-based backtesting engine for the Brazilian market (B3) and documents the FuzzyFajuto strategy.
-The strategy is fully specified and instrumented for institutional auditability: indicator definitions, fuzzy scoring, position sizing under B3 board-lot rules, order placement (market + passive limits), bidirectional Buy↔Sell pairing, and daily end-of-day closing (MOC).
+The strategy is fully specified and instrumented for institutional auditability: indicator definitions, fuzzy scoring, position sizing under B3 board-lot rules, order placement (market + passive limits), bidirectional Long↔Short pairing, and daily end-of-day closing (MOC).

 The ticker universe is sourced from `data/portfolio.csv` (first column = ticker).
 When you run without `--tickers`, the engine automatically reads this file as the single source of truth.